nhsconnect/prm-gp2gp-transfer-classifier/README.md

 Perform the following steps:

 1. Run `brew uninstall pipenv`
-2. Run the steps listed under [Installing correct version of pip and python](#installing-correct-version-of-pip-and-python)
+2. Run the steps listed under [Install new python and set as default](#install-new-python-and-set-as-default) and [Installing pipenv and updating pip](#installing-pipenv-and-updating-pip)
 3. Now running `./tasks check-deps` should pass.

 #### Python virtual environments